Enemy One Investigation

 • Primary goal: remove phishing links & infrastructure fast.

 • Evidence first: we snapshot sites (incl.
-Web Archive) before takedown to avoid harming investigations.
+Web Archive) before takedown for evidence preservation, avoiding harm to ongoing investigations.

 • No doxx by default: we don’t touch “the person” unless their escalation forces legal reporting.